 Who is working on the new Arctic Monkeys album and what will it sound like?

-Nothing has been made official yet, but several reports say the band are working with James Ford again - he produced AM, 2011's Suck It And See, a handful of 2009's Humbug and 2007's Favourite Worst Nightmare.
+The band have teamed up again with James Ford, who produced AM, 2011's Suck It And See, a handful of 2009's Humbug and 2007's Favourite Worst Nightmare.
+Listen to a preview of the album posted by the band themselves below:

-In terms of aesthetic, the band's official website was recently relaunched with a rather hypnotising new graphic (which tilts when viewed on a mobile).
-Make of that what you will.
+In terms of aesthetic, the band's official website was recently relaunched with a rather hypnotising new graphic (which tilts when viewed on a mobile), while the imagery and album title suggest a lot of night gazing.

 When are Arctic Monkeys on tour?

-The band are back on the road this summer, kicking off with an appearance at Primavera in Spain on June 2.
-They're booked to play Scotland's TRNSMT festival on July 1, but other UK dates have yet to be announced.
+The band are back on the road this summer, kicking off with a headline date in Berlin on May 22.
+AM first announced UK date was Scotland's TRNSMT festival on July 1, but they have since confirmed an arena tour set for September 2018.
 Check out the latest confirmed list below:

 June 2 - Primavera Sound, Spain